kyma-project/kyma/docs/kyma/docs/029-details-install-subcomponents.md

 ## Specify subcomponents versions

-Versions of the Kyma components are specified in `values.yaml` file in charts.
-Each component version is described by two properties: `version` and `dir`.
-The first defines actual docker image tag.
-The second describes directory under which the tagged image is pushed follwed by a `/` or this value can be empty.
+Versions of the Kyma components are specified in the `values.yaml` file in charts.
+Two properties, `version` and `dir`, describe each component version.
+The first one defines the actual docker image tag.
+The second property describes the directory under which the tagged image is pushed.
+It is optional and is followed by a forward slash (/).

-Possible values of `dir` property:
+Possible values of the `dir` property:
-- `pr/` - contains images built from Pull Request
+- `pr/` contains images built from the pull request
-- `develop/` - contains images built from master branch
+- `develop/` contains images built from the `master` branch
-- `rc/` - contains images built for pre-release
+- `rc/` contains images built for a pre-release
-- `` - (empty) contains images built for release
+- `` (empty) contains images built for a release

-To override subcomponents versions during Kyma startup, create `versions-overrides.env` file in `installation` directory.
-The example overrides Environments component setting its image version to `0.0.1` from `develop` directory
+To override subcomponents versions during Kyma startup, create the `versions-overrides.env` file in the `installation` directory.

+The example overrides the `Environments` component and sets the image version to `0.0.1`, based on the version from the `develop` directory.

 Example: